 Cercal House by Atelier Data

-In Cercal House time and space are not separate dimensions but rather interdependent.
-There is the time that corresponds to the cycles of nature, the time of who inhabits the place and there is the space that is shaped and influenced by it.
+At Cercal House, time and space are not separate dimensions, but rather intertwined.
+The house’s design considers the cycles of nature, the inhabitants’ experience, and the space influenced by these factors.

-:: Appeal to the traditional house archetype as a structure tha carries a solid memory and as a support for new formal manipulations and spatial interpretations;
+:: Embracing the traditional house archetype, with a solid memory as the foundation for new formal manipulations and spatial interpretations;

-:: Intensification of the relationship between interior and exterior by extending the roof and projecting a platform that comes from the social area and is topped by a water plan – a tank that builds the platform boundary;
+:: Strengthening the connection between interior and exterior by extending the roof and projecting a platform originating from the social area, culminating in a water feature that defines the platform’s boundary;

-:: The use of local constructive systems and traditional materials reinterpreted in the logic of a contemporary intervention;
+:: Utilizing local construction systems and traditional materials, reinterpreted for a contemporary intervention;